logistio/symmetry_py/README.md

 cluttered by the global environment.
 Execute the following steps to create a virtual env for this project:
 1. In the project root run `python -m venv env`.
 You might have to run `python3 -m venv env`.
 2. Point your IDE to use the newly created environment in `./env` folder.
+3. To test that your virtual env is setup properly run `which python`, the path should point to `.../symmetry_py/env/bin/python`.